LidkeLab/BaGoL/README.md

 1 saves the output chain. default is 0.
 It is recommended not to save the chain because it can take a very large chunk of the memory.

+Overview of BaGoL:
+Single molecule localization microscopy super-resolution methods such as DNA-PAINT and (d)STORM generate multiple observed localizations over the time course of data acquisition from each dye or binding site that are nor a priori assigned to those specific dyes or binding sites.
+BaGoL implements a Bayesian method of grouping and combining localizations from multiple blinking/binding events that can improve localization precision to better than one naometer.
+BaGoL allows inclusion of prior knowledge such as distribution of the number of localizations per emitter and the localization precisions.

+The algorithm is comprised of several steps depicted in the figure.
+First, the list of localizations are split into smaller subsets.
+Second, the outliers are recognized as localizations with less than a certain number of neighbors within a certain distance.
+Third, localizations within each subset are further split into preclusters using hierarchical clustering algorithm.
+Fourth, each precluster is processed using RJMCMC.
+Fifth, the chain from all the preclusters are combined to produce posterior and MAPN images.

+We tested several other common algorithm for the porpuse of grouping and combining of the localizations and BaGoL did better than all of them.
+This method can be used for about a factor of two precision improvement on a typical dSTORM data set and facilitate further quantitative analysis.
+When using DNA-PAINT, the method can achieve better than one nanometer precision.
+We concieve numerous biological applications of the algorithm, such as inspection of protein-protein interactions, etc.